 Statue of Equality

 Ever since its inauguration in February, The Statue of Equality has been talk of the nation!
-We were taken aback by the teeming crowd, braving the afternoon heat of Deccan region.
+We were taken aback by the teeming crowd, braving the afternoon heat of the Deccan region.
 The Statue is located around 16 km from RGIA, on the Bangalore highway.

 1 day visit to Ananthagiri hills